 Usability in Software Design

-Summary: This paper introduces the concept of usability and why it should be an important part of any software design project.
-(8 printed pages)
+This topic introduces the concept of usability and why it should be an important part of any software design project.

-The term “usability” in the context of creating software represents an approach that puts the user, rather than the system, at the center of the process.
-This philosophy, called user-centered design, incorporates user concerns and advocacy from the beginning of the design process and dictates that the needs of the user should be foremost in any design decisions.
+The term "usability" in the context of creating software represents an approach that puts the user, instead of the system, at the center of the process.
+This philosophy, known as user-centered design, incorporates user concerns and advocacy from the beginning of the design process and dictates that the needs of the user should be that most important of any design decisions.